tatsumin39/stream-notifications-bot/README.md

   - **`/upcoming`command**: Displays information on the most recently scheduled videos.
   - **`/reminderlist`command**: Displays a list of registered reminders.
 - **Reminder notification**: Sends a reminder notification 5 minutes before delivery using an emoji reaction.
+- **Automatic database cleanup**: Automatically delete video data that can no longer be transitioned to the appropriate status.
 - **Database manipulation (for administrators)**: allows administrators to perform database maintenance via Discord DM.
   - **Send SQL Query**: Administrators can manipulate the database by sending SQL queries.
   - **Auto-delete**: Execution results are automatically deleted after a set time.